buggins/bcpu16/README.md

 This is small but powerful MCU softcore for using inside FPGA.

+**Language: System Verilog**
+**License: GNU LGPL V2**
+**Platform: Xilinx Series 7 FPGA, but may be ported to other platforms**

+**Main features:**

-RISC architecture, LOAD/STORE
+* RISC architecture, LOAD/STORE
-Fixed instruction width 16 bits
+* Fixed instruction width 16 bits
-8 general purpose 16-bit registers
+* 8 general purpose 16-bit registers
-3-address ALU operations
+* 3-address ALU operations to reduce register-register moves
-4-stage pipeline executing 4 threads (barrel CPU)
+* 4-stage pipeline executing 4 threads (barrel CPU)
-Up to 64K x 16bit words of program/data address space Up to 128 bits of input and 128 bits ouput bus, atomic bit-masked access as 16-bit slices Special wait instructions to react on input signal change in one cycle - emulation of interrupts
+* Up to 64K x 16bit words of program/data address space
+* Up to 128 bits of input and 128 bits ouput bus, atomic bit-masked access as 16-bit slices

-Language: System Verilog
-License: GNU LGPL V2
+* Special wait instructions to react on input signal change in one cycle - emulation of interrupts
+* Low resource usage: Only 150 LUTs + 1 BRAM + 1 DSP on Xilinx Series 7 platform
+* High performance: 260 MHz clock (65MHz x 4 threads) on Xilinx Series 7 FPGAs with speed grade -1

 BCPU16 instruction set architecture